Black History Month is an annual recognition of the history, achievements, and influence of the Black community.

 Think of it as letting them take centre stage, while you support from the sidelines.

-You can do this by hosting Instagram Stories takeovers where Black creators use your platform to spread their message and speak about their personal experiences.
+You can do this by hosting an Instagram Stories takeover where Black creators use your platform to speak about their personal experiences.

 Or, you can take it a step further and hand over the reigns completely.